phollome/grunt-list-files/README.md

 ```

 #### Custom Options
 In this example, custom options are used to analyse folder `src/testing` and `src/another_testing` and store the result in `dest/custom_options`.
-Folder `src/` will be ignored (the analysis starts at sub folders) and empty folders are
+Folder `src/` will be ignored (the analysis starts at sub folders) and empty folders are not excluded.

 ```js
 grunt.initConfig({